bitquery/streaming-data-platform-docs/docs/API-Blog/what-are-internal-transactions-how-to-get-them.md

 ## What are Internal Transactions?

 Internal transactions are different from regular transactions as they happen between smart contracts.
-These transactions are not visible on the blockchain as they occur when a smart contract calls another smart contract or sends funds within itself.
+These transactions are not visible directly as they occur when a smart contract calls another smart contract or sends funds within itself.

 Some use cases of internal transactions are: